Michael Clayton (American football)

-Michael Rashard Clayton (born October 13, 1982) is a former American football wide receiver who played professionally in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers 15th overall in the 2004 NFL draft.
-He played college football at LSU.
+Michael Rashard Clayton (born October 13, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Tampa Bay Buccaneers 15th overall in the 2004 NFL draft.

-Early years
+Early life

-Clayton prepped at Christian Life Academy in Baton Rouge where he was one of the most sought after recruits in the nation his senior year.
-He played in the first ever U.S. Army All-American Bowl on December 30, 2000 alongside fellow LSU teammates Ben Wilkerson, Andrew Whitworth, and Marcus Spears.
+Clayton prepped at Christian Life Academy in Baton Rouge where he was one of the most sought after recruits in the nation during his senior year.
+He played in the first ever U.S. Army All-American Bowl on December 30, 2000, alongside fellow LSU teammates Ben Wilkerson, Andrew Whitworth, and Marcus Spears.
 Michael also played basketball there.
 In 2008, he became the first inductee in the Christian Life Academy Hall of Fame.

 College career

-Clayton played college football at LSU where he was part of the NCAA champion LSU Tigers in 2003.
+Clayton played college football at Louisiana State University, where he was part of the NCAA champion LSU Tigers in 2003.
 During his three years with LSU, he caught 182 passes for 2,582 yards and 21 TDs for the Tigers, and ended his LSU career with the record for career TD receptions with 21.
 The record was later broken by Dwayne Bowe in a game against Tennessee on November 4, 2006.
 He finished second in school history in receptions with 182, just one shy of tying Wendell Davis's record of 183.
 He is ranked fourth in career receiving yards with 2,582 and seventh in career 100-yard games, and is the only player in LSU history to have at least 700 yards receiving in three straight seasons.

 Clayton is a member of Alpha Phi Alpha fraternity.
-Clayton was initiated into the Nu Psi Chapter of Alpha Phi Alpha in the Spring of 2003.
+Clayton was initiated into the Nu Psi chapter of Alpha Phi Alpha in the Spring of 2003.